Alle berichten in de categorie “No border land

 What you see in this blog are impressions, reflections, and historical events from my journey.
 I work with analog black and white photography.
 The final photos will follow later.

-Haven’t write for a while.
+Haven’t written for a while.
 Did a lot of hiking and visiting places full of history.
 It is much.
 Maybe too much history for a land.
 Much has changed: there is a lot of flora now which makes it hard to imagine how the bold mountains must have looked like.
 And the caves, literally and symbolically dark places.
 Made some pictures there and I am very curious about the results.
 Later in the dark room, printing.

 For now, no more words but (digital) images.